columnflow/columnflow/docs/user_guide/building_blocks/selectors.md

 ## Create an instance of the Selector class

 Similar to {py:class}`~columnflow.production.Producer`s, {py:class}`~columnflow.selection.Selector`s need to declare which columns are to be used (produced) by the Selector instance in order for them to be taken out of the parquet files (saved in the new parquet files).
-An example for this structure is given below (Similar to the Selector documentation.):
+An example for this structure is given below (Similar to the Producer documentation.):

 ```python